nibblegap/ecloud-selfhosting/HOWTO_ADD_VHOST.md

 ## DNS prerequisite
-- add CNAME entry for your new vhost to point to "mail.ecloud.global."
+- Add CNAME entry for your new vhost to point to "mail.ecloud.global."

 ## Login
 ssh root@mail.ecloud.global